adafruit/Ask_An_Engineer/README.md

 Go to Issues and post your information

 You can also post to Twitter/X or Mastodon and hashtag your post #AskAnEngineer

+Post on the Adafruit Discord (https://adafru.it/discord) under the #ask-an-engineer-questions channel.